Ezibenroc/PyRoaringBitMap/README.rst

 to modify the Cython sources or because you do not have ``pip``, follow these steps.

 Note that the Python package ``Cython`` is required.
-You may be able install it as:
+You may install it as:

 .. code:: bash